chirag3vadher/stock-price-prediction/README.md

 The project involves the following key steps:

 1. **Data Collection**: Fetch historical stock price data using the `yfinance` library.
-2. **Feature Engineering**: Calculate financial indicators such as moving averages, RSI (Relative Strength Index), etc., from the historical data.
+2. **Feature Engineering**: Calculate financial indicators from the historical data.
 3. **Data Preprocessing**: Clean the data, handle missing values, and normalize the data.
-4. **Model Building**: Train machine learning models such as Linear Regression, Random Forest, or LSTM on the training data.
+4. **Model Building**: Train machine learning models such as Linear Regression, Random Forest on the training data.
-5. **Model Evaluation**: Evaluate the models on the validation set using metrics like MSE or MAPE.
+5. **Model Evaluation**: Evaluate the models on the validation set using metrics like MSE.
 6. **Hyperparameter Tuning**: Fine-tune the model parameters to improve performance.
 7. **Final Evaluation**: Test the final model on the test set to assess its performance.
 8. **Deployment**: Deploy the model for predictions on new stock data.